 The towering structure in the above photo is the result of a remarkable collaboration between the Allegany-Limestone, Hinsdale, Olean, and Portville school districts called The Connect 4 Project.
 The 13-foot tall, 32,770-piece structure was built by 87 middle school students using a construction system called Zometool.
 Mathematically, the structure represents a beautiful geometric figure called a stage-6 Sierpinski tetrahedron (or stage-6 tetrix).
-The Connect 4 Project was organized by Chris Hill, Assistant Professor of Mathematics at St. Bonaventure.
+The Connect 4 Project was organized by Dr. Chris Hill.
 The project was generously supported by Cattaraugus-Allegany BOCES.

 In each of the four districts, a group of students was guided by their teachers to build a stage-5 Sierpinski tetrahedron, which stands over six feet tall and contains 8,194 Zometool pieces.
 Each teacher or group of teachers devised a schedule for building their stage-5 structure that worked best for their students, with some groups completing their portion in the fall of 2014 and others completing theirs in the spring of 2015.
 Linda Dodd-Nagel worked with 19 eighth-graders at Allegany-Limestone Central School; Holly Edwards and Matthew Taub worked with 36 fifth-graders at Hinsdale Central School; Jake Palo, Christine Armstrong-Gabler, Maureen Ullman, and Katie Ralston worked with 18 students at Olean Intermediate Middle School; and Bill Torrey and Matt Burlingame worked with 14 seventh- and eighth-graders at Portville Central School.